folio-org/okapi/doc/guide.md

 ```
 curl -w '\n' http://localhost:9130/_/proxy/modules
 ```
+This shows a short list of two modules, the internal one, and the one we just posted.

 Note that Okapi gives us less details about the modules, for in the real life this could be quite a long list.